-However in Greater Manchester, just 36.6% of children and young people do less than 30 mins of physical activity a day, therefore missing out on the these benefits.
+However in Greater Manchester (GM), 28.7% of children and young people do less than 30 minutes of physical activity a day, and are therefore missing out on the these benefits.

 This contributes to longer-term inequalities in health; for example, disabled children are more likely than non-disabled children to be sedentary, placing them at higher risk of obesity and associated health conditions over their life course.

 Childhood presents a pivotal point in a person’s life to influence life-long engagement in physical activity.
-It provides an opportunity to help shape the habits and behaviours of future generations, which is achieved by embedding the 5 elements of physical literacy: enjoyment, confidence, competence, understanding and knowledge.
+It provides an opportunity to help shape the habits and behaviours of future generations, which is achieved by embedding the five elements of physical literacy: enjoyment, confidence, competence, understanding and knowledge.